Free Speech League

-The Free Speech League was a progressive organization in the United States that fought to support freedom of speech in the early years of the twentieth century.
+The Free Speech League was a progressive organization in the United States that fought to support freedom of speech in the early 20th century.
 The League focused on combating government censorship, particularly relating to political speech and sexual material.
+It was a predecessor of the American Civil Liberties Union.

 History

-The League's main advocates included Edward Bliss Foote, his son Edward Bond Foote, Emma Goldman, and Theodore Schroeder.
-Other free speech advocates of that era included Ezra Heywood, Ben Reitman, Moses Harman, and D. M. Bennett.
-The league was formed in 1902.
-Two other members involved in the league's creation were Bob Robins and Lucy Robins Lang.
-In 1908 its goals were reported as "freedom of peaceable assembly, of discussion and of propaganda; an uncensored press, telegraph and telephone; an uninspected express; an inviolable mail."
-To achieve these goals, the League worked through the press, public speaking and the courts, feeling that "the education of brains and quickening of consciences are first in order of time and effect."
-The League's Secretary at the time was A. C. Pleydell of 175 Broadway in New York.
+The Free Speech League's main advocates included Edward Bliss Foote, his son Edward Bond Foote, Emma Goldman, and Theodore Schroeder.
+Other free speech advocates of the era included Ezra Heywood, Ben Reitman, Moses Harman, and D. M. Bennett.
+The League was formed in 1902.
+Two other members involved in the League's creation were Bob Robins and Lucy Robins Lang.
+In 1908, its goals were reported as "freedom of peaceable assembly, of discussion and of propaganda; an uncensored press, telegraph and telephone; an uninspected express; an inviolable mail."
+To achieve its goals, the League worked through the press, public speaking, and the courts and felt that "the education of brains and quickening of consciences are first in order of time and effect."
+Its Secretary at the time was A. C. Pleydell of 175 Broadway in New York City.

 The League was officially incorporated on April 7, 1911, in Albany, New York.
-The league's charter included the goal: "by all lawful means to oppose every form of government censorship over any method for the expression, communication or transmission of ideas... and to promote such legislative enactments and constitutional amendments, state and national, as will secure these ends."
+Its charter included the goal "by all lawful means to oppose every form of government censorship over any method for the expression, communication or transmission of ideas... and to promote such legislative enactments and constitutional amendments, state and national, as will secure these ends."

 One of the primary targets of the League was the Comstock Laws.
-After the Civil War, a social purity movement grew in strength, aimed at outlawing vice in general, and prostitution and obscenity in particular.
-Composed primarily of Protestant moral reformers and middle-class women, the Victorian-era campaign also attacked contraception, which was viewed as an immoral practice which promoted prostitution and venereal disease.
+After the American Civil War, a social purity movement grew in strength and wasbaimed at outlawing vice in general and prostitution and obscenity in particular.
+Composed primarily of Protestant moral reformers and middle-class women, the Victorian-era campaign also attacked contraception, which was viewed as an immoral practice that promoted prostitution and venereal disease.
 A leader of the purity movement was Anthony Comstock, a postal inspector who successfully lobbied for the passage of the 1873 Comstock Act, a federal law prohibiting mailing of any material deemed to be obscene or related to sex in any way.
-Many states also passed similar state laws (collectively known as the Comstock laws), sometimes extending the federal law by outlawing the use of contraceptives, as well as their distribution.
-Comstock was proud of the fact that he was personally responsible for thousands of arrests and the destruction of hundreds of tons of books and pamphlets.
+Many states also passed similar state laws, which were collectively known as the "Comstock Laws" and sometimes extended the federal law by outlawing the use and distribution of contraceptives.
+Comstock took pride in being personally responsible for thousands of arrests and the destruction of hundreds of tons of books and pamphlets.